-The UK Government advises all visitors to Europe after 31 December 2020 to:
+The UK Government advises all visitors to Europe to:

 - Check you’re covered for healthcare while abroad

 - Check you have the right driving documents and insurance for your vehicle

 - Organise pet travel if you are looking to take your pet with you to Europe or the island of Ireland as you need to contact your vet at least 1 month before you go

-Existing red European passports issued to British citizens will continue to be valid for up to ten years (for an adult) from its original issue, or five years for a child.
+Existing red European passports issued to British citizens will continue to be valid for up to ten years (for an adult) from its original issue date, or five years for a child.

 Travel to the Republic of Ireland from the UK is subject to separate Common Travel Area arrangements, which only requires photo ID as a valid travel document to travel between the countries.

 Renewing passports – if your UK passports is 10 years old or over, or if it has less than six months validity for travel, you will need to renew it before you travel from 2021.
 You can do this via the Post Office or online.
 Further details on how to do this can be found here.
 You should allow up to 10 weeks for your new passport when applying from the UK.
 Updated processing times for overseas applications will vary.

 No, not for your holiday or a short break.
 UK passport holders will not need a visa to travel to the EU for stays of up to 90 days in any 180-day period.
 The same applies vice versa: holders of Irish and EU member state passports will not need a visa to travel to the UK.